 All employees: If the investigation reveals that no harassment or retaliation has taken place, the parties involved will be so advised.
 If the investigation is unable to determine whether harassment or retaliation has occurred, the College may still elect to proceed with reasonable corrective action designed to prevent any harassment or retaliation from occurring in the future.
-If the investigation reveals that harassment or retaliation and prevent it from occurring in the future.
+If the investigation reveals that harassment or retaliation probably has taken place, the College will take reasonable action designed to stop the harassment or retaliation and prevent it from occurring in the future.
 In addition, if any faculty/staff member or student is found to have harassed another faculty/staff member or student or retaliated against another employee or student in violation of this policy, appropriate disciplinary action will be taken.
 This could range from a disciplinary warning up to and including termination or expulsion.
 Any disciplinary action taken against an employee or a student will be taken in accordance with the process provided by the College for disciplinary action.